chris408/known_hosts-hashcat/README.md

 ## Can OpenSSH find a solution to solve defend against this attack?

 It doesn't seem like there would be a clear solution.
-If they used a more expensive hashing algorythm like bcrypt, the GPUs could still crack the entire IPv4 address space for a single hash in ~50 hours with a single Nvidia 1080 GTX ti.
+If they used a more expensive hashing algorithm like bcrypt, the GPUs could still crack the entire IPv4 address space for a single hash in ~50 hours with a single Nvidia 1080 GTX ti.
 A single card can do about 23223 bcrypt Hashes/second per [this benchmark](https://gist.github.com/epixoip/ace60d09981be09544fdd35005051505) (4,294,967,296 ip addresses / 23223 hashes a second / 60 second per minute / 60 minutes per hour = 51.3 Hours).
 Also, if bcrypt was used, this could cause slowness or performance issues potentially, especially for lower powered embedded devices.

 ## Example usage